But when I am afraid, I will put my trust in you (Psalm 56:3 ESV).

 Friend to Friend

 Her legs shook and lips quivered.
-Other campers had gone before her and her cabin mates had successfully caught each one.
+Other campers had gone before her.
+She and her cabinmates had successfully caught each one.
 But this camper hesitated – allowing the looming possibilities of failure and pain to paralyze her from action.
 The risks just seemed too great.

 Like the Psalmist, let’s choose to say, “But when I am afraid, I will put my trust in you.
 I praise God for what he has promised.
 I trust in God, so why should I be afraid?”
-(Psalm 56:3-4, ESV)
+(Psalm 56:3-4)

-When we Trust Fall from our struggles into the faithful arms of God, we are freed from the fears that paralyze us.
+When we trust fall from our struggles into the faithful arms of God, we break free from fears that paralyze us.
 Trust Him today, friend.
-A cloud of Girlfriend in God witnesses are cheering for you.
+I’m cheering for you.

-You are good, loving and faithful – and You know exactly what I’m facing.
-Please take this burden from me.
-Help me today to fall into a deeper place of trusting you.
+Dear Lord, You are good, loving and faithful – and You know exactly what I’m facing.
+Please take this burden from me and help me to fall into a deeper place of trusting You.

 Now It’s Your Turn

-What is God asking you to trust Him in or through?
-Spend a few moments in prayer over this.
+What is God asking you to trust Him in or through right now?